 Accessible Transport and Infrastructure

 - Accessible vehicles will be available to transport those who require it from the Park and Ride facility to the commemorative site and return.
-Accessible parking and toilets will also be available at the facility.

 - Accessible seating and toilets will be available at the commemorative site.

 - Accessible entrance to the commemorative site will be through the main entrance.

 - The walk will take approximately 10 minutes at a moderate pace and is on a moderate upward slope.
 At the top of this walk you will go through security screening and your attendance pass will be checked.

 - The monument will be open from 8.00 a.m.

 The town’s current program of events includes:

 - 2 July - A concert by Concordia College from Australia in the Church at Le Hamel